Focusing on what you enjoy doing rather than what you can do, strength-based interviews are being used by a growing number of employers

-Unlike their competency counterparts, strengths interviews are more personal and allow recruiters to gain a genuine insight into the personalities of candidates and to see if they’d be a good 'fit' for the company.
+Strengths interviews are more personal and allow recruiters to gain a genuine insight into the personalities of candidates and to see whether they'd be a good fit for the company.
 They also allow you, as the interviewee, to be selected on the basis of your natural abilities.

-Competency-based may be the most common type of interview, but strength-based interviews are gaining in popularity as an increasing number of organisations recognise the benefits of such a method, of which there are many.
+Competency-based may be the most common type of interview, but strength-based interviews are gaining in popularity as an increasing number of organisations recognise the benefits, including:

-An added benefit is that most people come across best when they're talking about things they enjoy so strength-based interviewing makes for a more pleasurable interview experience all round, for both the interviewer and interviewee.
+- most people come across best when they're talking about things they enjoy, so strength-based interviewing makes for a more pleasurable interview experience all round, for both the interviewer and interviewee.